Fail History, Family Crest & Coats of Arms

 Early Origins of the Fail family

 The surname Fail was first found in Inverness, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Fail family

-Another 168 words (12 lines of text) covering the years 1490 and 1533 are included under the topic Early Fail History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fail research.
+Another 113 words (8 lines of text) covering the years 1490 and 1533 are included under the topic Early Fail History in all our PDF Extended History products and printed products wherever possible.

 Fail Spelling Variations

 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Fail has appeared MacPhail, MacPhial, MacPhiel, MacFail, MacFall, MacFaul, MacVail, MacPhale, MacPail, MacPhaul, MacFale, Phail, Fayle and many more.

 Early Notables of the Fail family (pre 1700)